Thadzy/Thadzy-Obsidian/2D, 3D Motion.md

 $$ v = v_xi + v_yi $$
 $$ v_x = \frac{dx}{dt}, v_y = \frac{dy}{dt}$$
 ## How to draw the vector
-### Do the Pythagorean
+### Pythagorean
 $$v = \sqrt{v_i^2+v_j^2}$$
-### Do Arctan
+### Arctan
-**Why arctan?**
+>**Why Arctan?**
-*Ans* The arctangent function is specifically suited for this purpose because it relates the opposite side (vertical component vjvj​) to the adjacent side (horizontal component vivi​) of a right triangle formed by these components.
+>>*Ans* The arctangent function is specifically suited for this purpose because it relates the opposite side (vertical component vjvj​) to the adjacent side (horizontal component vivi​) of a right triangle formed by these components.
 The tangent of an angle in a right triangle is defined as:
 $$θ = tan^{-1}(\frac{v_i}{v_j})$$
 ![[Pasted image 20241022154608.png]]